corsairmarks/more_standard_districts/mod/README.md

     * Update colony designations with underlying game changes
     * Remove unity generation from military districts - should have been removed previously for Resistance Is Frugal changes
 * 7.0.1 Improve built-in support for [Planetary Diversity](https://steamcommunity.com/workshop/filedetails/?id=819148835) (support warform planets)
+* 8.0.0 Update for Stellaris version 3.8 "Gemini"
+    * Integrate underlying game changes
+    * Account for the new "Trade Capital" colony designation

 ## Source Code